Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/video-artifacts.md

 the output of certain decoded blocks makes surrounding pixels appear averaged together to look like larger blocks."
 (Urban, 2017)

-Thankfully most blocking in BDs and web streams nowadays isn’t nearly as bad, and can either be ignored or removed by another stage in your filter chain[^3].
+Thankfully most blocking in BDs and web streams nowadays isn't nearly as bad, and can either be ignored or removed by another stage in your filter chain[^3].